Self Improvement Tips for Perfectionists

 Knowing how to navigate through your flaws and stumbles will help shine light on the corners of “what-if.”

-Perfect is such an overused fable in today’s world.
-Something that was perfect last month is no longer perfect.
-Blue eyeshadow in the 1980’s?
-Perfect.
-Now?
-No. No, no, no. It’s a concept that presents itself as static but contradicts itself when it’s not suiting anymore.
+The term “perfect” is such an overused fable in today’s world.
+It’s a concept that presents itself as static, unchanging, but contradicts itself when it’s not suiting anymore.

 With your projects and goals, look at what is best for your lifestyle and current situation.
 When you’re striving for a goal, does it align with who you are and your lifestyle or is it someone else’s idea of perfect?